Tasmanian Workforce Network

 Steering Committee

-A dedicated Steering Committee has been established with representatives from key sector peaks, unions, government and industry.
+A dedicated Steering Committee has been established with representatives from peak bodies, unions, employers, training providers and government across the sector.

 The Steering Committee provides strategic guidance and supports the success of the Network by: